sibeleker/sibeleker.github.io/_research/1_Behavior.md

   thumbnail: /images/behavior_400_200.png
   caption: "@Dreamstime.com"
 ---
+Developing feasible demand-side mitigation scenarios through understanding psychosocial dynamics

 Lifestyle change is an important demand-side measure for climate change mitigation.
 Referring to a reduction in the carbon footprint of individuals or households in various consumption areas, the mitigation potential of lifestyle change has been mostly assessed in top-down studies that assume a particular rate of reduction in consumption.
 However, whether these rates of change can be achieved or not, and under what conditions, is yet uncertain.
 In this project, I combine integrated assessment modelling with social simulation to investigate a feasible and effective rate of lifestyle change.
 Feasible adoption rates of low-carbon lifestyles will then lead to feasible demand scenarios for food, energy and material consumption.
 Data-driven (e.g. online social media) social simulation models help to identify the key drivers of such widespread lifestyle changes.